apache/brpc/docs/en/client.md

          const char* load_balancer_name,
          const ChannelOptions* options);
 ```
-Channels created by those Init() get server list from the NamingService specified by `naming_service_url` periodically or driven-by-events, and send request to one server chosen from the list according to the algorithm specified by `load_balancer_name` .
+Channels created by above Init() get server list from the NamingService specified by `naming_service_url` periodically or driven-by-events, and send request to one server chosen from the list according to the algorithm specified by `load_balancer_name` .

-You **should not** create such channels ad-hocly each time before a RPC, because creation and destroying of such channels relate to more resources, say NamingService needs to be accessed once at creation otherwise servers to connection are unknown.
-On the other hand, channels can be shared by multiple threads safely and has no need to be created frequently.
+You **should not** create such channels ad-hocly each time before a RPC, because creation and destroying of such channels relate to many resources, say NamingService needs to be accessed once at creation otherwise server candidates are unknown.
+On the other hand, channels are shareable by multiple threads safely and has no need to be created frequently.

-If `load_balancer_name` is NULL or empty, this Init() is just the one for single server and `naming_service_url` should be "ip:port" or "host:port" of the server.
-You can unify initialization of all channels with this Init().
-For example, you can put values of `naming_service_url` and `load_balancer_name` in the configuration file, set `load_balancer_name` to empty for a single server and a valid algorithm for a cluster.
+If `load_balancer_name` is NULL or empty, this Init() is just the one for connecting single server and `naming_service_url` should be "ip:port" or "host:port" of the server.
+Thus you can unify initialization of all channels with this Init().
+For example, you can put values of `naming_service_url` and `load_balancer_name` in configuration file, and set `load_balancer_name` to empty for single server and a valid algorithm for a cluster.

 ## Naming Service

-Naming service maps a name to a modifiable list of servers, it's positioned as follows at client-side:
+Naming service maps a name to a modifiable list of servers.
+It's positioned as follows at client-side:

 ![img](../images/ns.png)

-With the help of naming service, the client remembers a name instead of every concreate servers.
-When the servers are added or removed, only the mapping in the naming service is changed, rather than modifying every client that may access the cluster.
-This process is called "decoupling upstreams and downstreams".
+With the help of naming service, the client remembers a name instead of every concrete server.
+When the servers are added or removed, only mapping in the naming service is changed, rather than telling every client that may access the cluster.
+This process is called "decoupling up and downstreams".
+Back to implementation details, the client does remember every single server and will access NamingService periodically or be pushed with latest server list.

 General form of `naming_service_url`  is "**protocol://service_name**".

 ### bns://\<bns-name\>